Digital Initiative in Higher Education Through NMEICT

 1Study Webs of Active Learning for Young Aspiring Minds(SWAYAM)

 SWAYAM is an indigenous (Made in India) IT Massive Open Online Courses (MOOCs) Platform for providing the best quality education that can be accessed by anyone, anytime and anywhere using the IT system.

 The Concept of Massive Open Online Courses (MOOCs) involves the online delivery of interactive learning content to a large number of people simultaneously.
-It allows sharing of best quality education with everyone, thereby bringing in equity as far as the quality of education is concerned.
+It allows sharing of the best quality education with everyone, thereby bringing in equity as far as the quality of education is concerned.

 - SWAYAM platform is developed by the Ministry of Human Resource Development (MHRD) and the All India Council for Technical Education (AICTE) with the help of Microsoft.

 - Its ultimately capable of hosting 2000 courses and 80000 hours of learning: covering school, undergraduate, post-graduate, engineering, law and other professional courses.

 - All the courses on this platform are interactive, prepared by the best teachers in the country and are available, free of cost to students in India.

 - More than 1,000 specially chosen faculty and teachers from across the Country have participated in preparing these courses.